 Monreal, head of the MORENA party, said the public consultation over the prospect of Mexican marijuana legalisation had ended, with the majority of the public heavily in favour of legalisation.

-He added that the government was close to finalising a reform bill that would be enacted without delay.
+added that the government was close to finalising a reform bill that would be

-“We’re thinking that we’ll bring the law out, approve it, at the end of October,” he stressed.
+thinking that we’ll bring the law out, approve it, at the end of October,” he

 Calls for the Mexican authorities to go even further by regulating production, supply and sales at a federal level are also gaining momentum.
 Many senior figures believe regulation would guarantee quality produce and prevent cartels from operating bootleg supplies.